Updated June 8, 2023

 Creating a new document and print settings

 To create a new document, open Adobe InDesign.
-As soon as the software is loaded, the introduction window pops up, through which you can access existing files or recently closed files.
+As soon as the software is loaded, the introduction window pops up, allowing you to access existing or recently closed files.
 However, you can also create new documents and access Adobe’s help files from the bottom left of the window.

-Creating a new document according to our print requirement is not available by default, so you should find your way through.
-InDesign allows you to work in points, millimeters, inches and more units as per your convenience.
+Creating a new document according to our print requirement is unavailable by default, so you should find your way through it.
+InDesign allows you to work in points, millimeters, inches, and more units as per your convenience.
 In this case, I want to work in inches, and I will prepare the document.